s9w/oof/readme.md

 }
 ```

+- If you use `pixel_screen` or `screen<std::wstring>` in combination with `std::wcout`, you might not see the output.
+That's because unicode output might need some magic to enable.
+Either google that, or use the recommended `fast_print` above as it's faster and doesn't suffer from these problems.
-Also note that while the VT sequences are universal, not all consoles programs and operating systems may support them.
+- While the VT sequences are universal, not all consoles programs and operating systems may support them.
 I only have access to a windows machine so I can't make any claims on other operating systems.

-Be warned that the [new Windows Terminal](https://github.com/microsoft/terminal) has some problems with irregular frame pacing.
+- The [new Windows Terminal](https://github.com/microsoft/terminal) has some problems with irregular frame pacing.
 It will report high FPS but "feel" much choppier than good old `cmd.exe`.

-## Similar projects
-Tere's [FXTUI](https://github.com/ArthurSonzogni/FTXUI) and [imtui](https://github.com/ggerganov/imtui) which write complete text-based user interfaces.

-## TODO
-- components to write higher-level compoennts
-- helper functions
-- demo videos, demo code, s9w lib